jtleek/genomicspapers/README.md

 =========================

 * [Linear models and empirical bayes methods for assessing differential expression in microarray experiments.](http://www.ncbi.nlm.nih.gov/pubmed/16646809) - introduces a general linear modeling framework, including the most successful use of variance shrinkage to date.
 This is the first paper behind the [limma](http://www.bioconductor.org/packages/release/bioc/html/limma.html) package.
+* [Evaluation of statistical methods for normalization and differential expression in mRNA-Seq experiments](http://www.biomedcentral.com/1471-2105/11/94) - one of the first papers to describe basic statistical modeling for RNA-seq, covers many of the most important issues.
 * [voom: precision weights unlock linear model analysis tools for RNA-seq read counts](http://genomebiology.com/2014/15/2/R29) - updates the limma framework to sequencing experiments.
 * [edgeR: a Bioconductor package for differential expression analysis of digital gene expression data](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2796818/) and [Differential expression of sequence count data](http://www.biomedcentral.com/content/pdf/gb-2010-11-10-r106.pdf) are papers on how to do differential expression using read counts, based on similar shrinkage ideas to those in limma.
 * [Statistical significance for genome-wide studies](http://www.pnas.org/content/100/16/9440.abstract) - introduces the basic concepts behind high-dimensional multiple testing and the false discovery rate in an approachable way.
+* [Tackling the widespread and critical impact of batch effects in high-throughput data](http://www.nature.com/nrg/journal/v11/n10/full/nrg2825.html) - talks about batch effects, one of the most common confounders in genomic studies, and how to address them; related software is the [sva package](http://www.bioconductor.org/packages/release/bioc/html/sva.html).

 Background on software